nerves-project/nerves_initramfs/README.md

 blkid()            | Print out information about all block devices cmd()              | Run an external program.
-The first argument is the path to the program, the next is the first argument, and so on. env()              | Print out all loaded U-Boot variables fwup_revert()      | Run fwup with the appropriate parameters to revert to the previous firmware. getenv(key)        | Get the value of a U-Boot variable help()             | Print out help when running in the REPL print(...)         | Print one or more strings and variables
+The first argument is the path to the program, the next is the first argument, and so on. env()              | Print out all loaded U-Boot variables fwup_revert()      | Run fwup with the appropriate parameters to revert to the previous firmware.
+Reboots on success. getenv(key)        | Get the value of a U-Boot variable help()             | Print out help when running in the REPL print(...)         | Print one or more strings and variables